In an Emergency

 - Do not use elevators.

-- Follow the instructions of building monitors, or other emergency personnel.
+- Follow the instructions of evacuation coordinators, or other emergency personnel.

 - Visit the Evacuation Plan and Map for additional information.